nelson-lang/nelson-gitbook/markdown/en/elementary_functions/allfinite.md

 ## Description

 <p>
-            <b>allfinite</b> returns a logical scalar which is true where elements of M are all finite values.</p>
+            allfinite returns a logical scalar which is true where elements of M are all finite values.</p>

 ## Example